 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

-In addition to the buoys there are free mobile apps and GPS downloads available through the North Dakota Game and Fish website that will help identify the refuge boundaries while out on the water.
-Click the link below to navigate to the downloadable maps.http://gf.nd.gov/maps
+The refuge is closed to open water fishing.
+For this purpose, bouys are put out each year as conditions allow to mark the west and south boundaries of the refuge.
+Mobile apps and GPS downloads are available through the North Dakota Game and Fish website and may be used to identify the refuge boundaries by those who recreate on adjacent bodies of water.
+Click the link below to navigate to downloadable maps.http://gf.nd.gov/maps

 "Double Up for the Ducks" by purchasing two Federal Duck Stamps this season and help conserve more habitat.
 Follow the link to learn where you can buy Federal Duck Stamps near you.

 Page Photo Credits All photos courtesy of USFWS unless otherwise noted.